Splutox/osticket-prereqs/README.md

 <p align="center"><strong><img src="https://i.imgur.com/fr35a2A.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-<p align="center"><strong>In the same file download the mysql application aswell, when you get to the screen shown below, select "Typical", and install.
+<p align="center"><strong>In the same file download the MySQL application as well, when you get to the screen shown below, select "Typical", and install.
 </p>
 <br />